middleman/middleman-blog/CONTRIBUTING.md

 Here are some ways *you* can contribute:

-* by using alpha, beta, and prerelease versions
+* by using alpha, beta, and pre-release versions
 * by reporting bugs
 * by suggesting new features
 * by writing or editing documentation
 * by writing specifications
-* by writing code ( **no patch is too small** : fix typos, add comments, clean up inconsistent whitespace )
+* by writing code ( **no patch is too small** : fix typos, add comments, clean up inconsistent white space )
 * by refactoring code
 * by closing [issues][]
 * by reviewing patches